 Encore Toll free Dial-in Number:

 International Dial-in Number:

-Frontera Energy Corporation is a Canadian public company and a leading explorer and producer of crude oil and natural gas, with operations focused in South America.
-The Company has a diversified portfolio of assets with interests in more than 40 exploration and production blocks in Colombia, Peru, Ecuador and Guyana.
-The Company's strategy is focused on sustainable growth in production and reserves.
-Frontera is committed to conducting business safely, ethically in a socially and environmentally responsible manner.
-Frontera's common shares trade on the Toronto Stock Exchange under the ticker symbol "FEC".
+Frontera Energy Corporation is a Canadian public company involved in the exploration, development, production, transportation, storage and sale of oil and natural gas in South America, including related investments in both upstream and midstream facilities.
+The Company has a diversified portfolio of assets with interests in 39 exploration and production blocks in Colombia, Ecuador and Guyana, and pipeline and port facilities in Colombia.
+Frontera is committed to conducting business safely and in a socially, environmentally and ethically responsible manner.

 If you would like to receive News Releases via e-mail as soon as they are published, please subscribe here: http://fronteraenergy.mediaroom.com/subscribe.